moredatarequired/python-repository-template/README.md

 ### Why not use [cookiecutter](https://pypi.org/project/cookiecutter/)?

 This absolutely could have been a cookiecutter template, but it was more important to me to create a working demo respository and document the steps I took to set it up.
 I may create a cookiecutter template in the future, and if I do, I'll link to it here.

+## See also

+[hypermodern-python](https://github.com/cjolowicz/hypermodern-python) with the associated [guide](https://cjolowicz.github.io/posts/hypermodern-python-01-setup/) is a more in-depth setup guide.
+The tool chain Claudio chooses is a bit different than mine, but is an excellent set of choices.
+Claudio Jolowicz has also written a [cookiecutter template](https://github.com/cjolowicz/cookiecutter-hypermodern-python) that implements the guide, which is maybe even easier to use.